OpenSourceEconomics/ada_topics/src/ada_topics/statsmodels_regressions/import_formula/screencast/slides.md

 <br>

-# Data management with pandas
+# Regressions with Statsmodels

-### Importing and using the formula interface
+### Importing and Using the Formula Interface

 <br>